-As the Tooth Fairy isn’t always a regular visitor, why not let your child become a fairy for the day?
-Kids love fairies – the magic, the glitter… the wings! – and with this fun and simple craft you can discover exactly how to make fairy wings for kids.
+Kids love fairies – the magic, the glitter, the wings – why not let your child become a fairy for the day?
+With this fun and simple craft you can discover exactly how to make fairy wings for kids.

-Using recycled cardboard and some craft materials, it's inexpensive and easy to do – plus your kids will enjoy getting stuck in with the paint and glitter.
-Don't forget to check out our stain removal tips for lots of advice on how to take care of any unwanted stains on clothes once you've made your fairy wings!
+Using recycled cardboard and some craft materials, it's inexpensive and easy to make fairy wings.
+Your kids will also enjoy getting stuck in with the paint and glitter.
+And before we get started, don't forget to check out our stain removal tips for lots of advice on how to take care of any unwanted stains on clothes once you've made your fairy wings!

 How to Make Fairy Wings: A Guide

 Old net curtain ties or ribbon (preferably netted or sheer)

 Paint (let your child choose the colour they want their wings to be!)

 Any other craft supplies you want to decorate the wings with

 First things first, cover any surfaces with a wipe-clean tablecloth or old newspapers.
 Glitter can get everywhere, so it's much easier to cover your work area and carefully tip the leftover glitter on the tablecloth or newspaper into the bin, or back into the pot straight after.
 The vacuum cleaner will also come in handy.